 - Finally, having patents, recommendation letters or some clients will increase your chances of getting your application accepted

 But how can you make sure that your project meets this requirement?
-How to demonstrate it is innovative enough?
-Throughout your business plan.
+How do you demonstrate it is innovative enough?
+Through your business plan.
 We will analyze that part in greater detail in the upcoming sections.

 Related legislation: the 14/2013 Entrepreneur’s Law

-The entrepreneur law was born and published on the 27th of September 2013.
+The Entrepreneur’s Law was born and published on the 27th of September 2013.
 Its main purpose was to assist entrepreneurs in their process of creating a new venture and with their internationalization.

 Even though the most direct association we can make is with the entrepreneur visa (the permit we are talking about in this article), it also regulates other permits.
 Visas like the investor residence permit or the highly qualified visa are some of them.

-Furthermore, a fast resolution speed is another great advantage of this law.
+Furthermore, a fast resolution process is also a great advantage of this law.

 One of the main promises of this permit, after its creation in 2013, was to clear the path for entrepreneurs wishing to move to Spain.

 Unlike in many countries, there is no upfront investment needed.
-And this is just an example that demonstrates how good of an opportunity to get a startup visa in Spain is.
+So, this is just an example that demonstrates how good of an opportunity it is to get a startup visa in Spain is.

 Just to give you some extra details, let’s review the main benefits of obtaining a residence permit for entrepreneurs: